murarisumit/kcontext/docs/HOMEBREW_LOCAL_DEV.md

 ```

 This will:
-1. Build binaries for all platforms
+1. Build binaries for all platforms using Cargo
 2. Create/update a local Homebrew tap (`murarisumit/tap`)
 3. Install kcontext via Homebrew